Why we bring animals to the UK

 - We typically process adoption applications within a week of receiving them.

-- If we believe there is a realistic prospect of you being a good match for the dog, we will be in touch.
+- If we believe there is a realistic prospect of you being a good match for the animal, we will be in touch.
 The next steps usually involve a telephone conversation by an audio or video link and then, if all is well, a viewing.

-- If you have not heard from us within a week of applying to us, then this means that we do not believe you are a suitable match for this dog.
+- If you have not heard from us within a week of applying to us, then this means that we do not believe you are a suitable match for this animal.
 There may be a number of reasons for that.

-- Sometimes, people just do not read our adoption policy and our adverts properly and apply for a dog who is not suitable for them.
+- Sometimes, people just do not read our adoption policy and our adverts properly and apply for an animals who is not suitable for them.
 Sometimes, they may be a very strong candidate, but we have taken a view that another candidate would be better or another equally suitable candidate applied first.
 As much as we would like to provide updates and feedback to all applicants on their applications, unfortunately, we simply do not have the resources for this.

 - We will provide advice on how to prepare for the arrival of your new pet.

 - We also provide post-adoption support which is not limited in time.
 We are always hear to help.
-One of our experienced team members will assist you with any issues concerning the dog’s transition into your home, their behaviour and ongoing training.
+One of our experienced team members will assist you with any issues concerning the animal’s transition into your home, their behaviour and ongoing training.
 This does not take away your responsibility as the primary carer to make the adoption work.

 - If you have been unsuccessful if your application for a dog, but you are subsequently interested in applying for another dog who we have publicly advertised, you do not need to fill in another application form.
 Just email us on adoptions@lapauk.org explaining which dog you are interested in and explaining how you can provide for the needs of the new dog.
 Some dogs’ profiles/needs are similar and some are very different, so we will be assessing you afresh as to whether or not you are potentially suitable for the new dog.